-EXPLORING THE FUTURE OF THE BODY & BEAUTY
+EXPLORING THE FUTURE OF BEAUTY

 The following research projects study possible future intersections between technology and the human body.
 They explore scenarios where technology merges with the body, a space where the perception of the body and the concept of beauty are challenged, along with future possible applications of embedded technology.